 - A background in macroeconomics with some knowledge of macro-modelling and dynamic optimisation.

-- Basic knowledge of Matlab programming (take a look at an overview of the Matlab features our participants are expected to know).
+- Basic knowledge of MATLAB programming (see an overview of the MATLAB features our participants are expected to know).

 - Working knowledge of English.